 Miami has a sub-tropical climate which makes it different from other major USA cities.
 It attracts over 11 million visitors per year, more than any other US destination.
 The population of the Greater Miami Area is 50% Hispanic, but the streets also echo to English, French, Portuguese and German.
 The city precincts include several ethnic neighborhoods such as Little Havana and Little Haiti and the cultural diversity of Miami is evident in the Latin American languages, cuisine and music.

 Most vacations in Miami are actually spent at Miami Beach, located on a sandbar 4 miles (6 km) across Biscayne Bay from Miami.
 Miami Beach attracts holiday makers looking for magnificent beaches, sunshine, water sports, non-stop entertainment in trendy clubs and bars and appreciation of the diverse music, art, and international cuisines.
 The Miami area is home to fabulous golf courses and several of the leading USA professional sports teams.

-For additional information about Miami and the surrounding areas, we recommend the comprehensive Miami vacation guide pages included in Go Florida's state-wide destination guide.
+For additional information about Miami and the surrounding areas, we recommend the comprehensive Miami vacation guide pages included in the Visit Florida state-wide destination guide.